wp-plugins/rot13-encoderdecoder/readme.txt

 **Note:** `XXX` refers to the current version release.
 = Automatic method =
 1. Click 'Add New' on the 'Plugins' page.
-1. Upload `rot13-encoder-XXX.zip` using the file uploader on the page
+1. Upload `rot13-encoderdecoder-XXX.zip` using the file uploader on the page

 = Manual method =
-1. Unzip `rot13-encoder-XXX.zip` and upload the `rot13-encoder` folder to the `/wp-content/plugins/` directory
+1. Unzip `rot13-encoderdecoder-XXX.zip` and upload the `rot13-encoder` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress

+After installing, you can modify the plugin settings at Settings -> ROT13 Encoder/Decoder

 == Frequently Asked Questions ==